Virtues and DeVices: The 7 Deadly Digital Sins

 So, if DISTRACTION is the vice, then ATTENTION is the virtue.

 One of the greatest gifts you can give someone is your undivided attention.
-It’s one of the things I love most about God, the fact that His attention is always on us.
+It’s one of the things I love most about God—that His attention is always on us.
 The moment you put your attention on God, you realise His attention is already on you.
 You never have to beg God to put down His phone.

 When someone in your family tries to talk to you, put down the device, turn off the TV, close the laptop screen and neutralise the distraction by giving them your physical and undivided attention.